 Instead of a bunch of words, you have to send a message.
 Your marketing message in a foreign language must talk to the native speaker.

-That’s why I’m talking about transcreation.
+That's where transcreation enters the stage.
 It is a creative process.
 In a way, it uses the original text as a brief for writing new copy that meets the conditions of the target language and the target audience.
-(Some people prefer to use the terms adaptation or localisation for the same process.)
-This in contrast to ordinary translation that usually produces too word-for-word results to work well in marketing.
-I’m sure you’ve met quite enough of that when having your marketing materials translated by agencies…
+Some people use the terms adaptation or localisation for the same process.
+This in contrast to translation you can buy from translation agencies.
+In marketing contexts, it usually relies too much on translation memory databases and produces clumsy word-for-word results that don't work well in marketing.

-If you want your marketing message in another language, yet delivering it in ways that are as efficient as your original text, give me a call on +372 53 490503 or send me a message.
+If you want your marketing message in another language, yet delivering it in a way that is as efficient as your original text, it's as easy as sending me an email.

 Linkama OÜ, Oru 4, EE-67404 Otepää, Estonia · Reg no 11110401 · VAT no EE100957671 · Cookies and privacy